cnorling/project-zomboid-server/README.md

+# THIS SERVER DOES NOT WORK AT THIS TIME

-# project-zomboid
+# about project-zomboid-server

-Lightweight, linuxgsm-free Project Zomboid Dockerfile and manifests for running in Kubernetes
+There are a few docker images circling the internet for running Project Zomboid in a container, but I wasn't satisfied with their implementations because they're architected to run on a persistent server rather than in a kubernetes cluster.
+I set out to create a lightweight, linuxgsm-free Project Zomboid Dockerfile and some associated manifests for running in Kubernetes.